openshift/oadp-operator/docs/upgrade_1-2_to_1-3.md

 ### Convert your DPA to the new version

-If you are using DataMover, you need to update with the new configuration.
+If relocating backups off cluster is required (Data Mover), please reconfigure the DPA with the following:

 * remove the features.dataMover key and values from DPA
 * remove the VSM plugin